macatak/ELK/README.md

 Repos
-install-scripts - Linux-based (DEB and RPM) that wukk install the ELK stack plus Filebeats (version 6.2.4) along with a log file that will be parsed
+install-scripts - Linux-based (DEB and RPM) that will install the ELK stack plus Filebeats (version 6.2.4) along with a log file that will be parsed

 ELK-Data - How-To for importing large, publicly available data sets in ELK to take deeper dives into ELK's functions.